jaked332/jaked332.github.io/essays/impact-of-design-patterns.md

 This approach prevents resource exhaustion and provides a consistent interface for interacting with the database.

-## Factory Pattern for User and Club Management
+## Repository Pattern for User and Club Management

+Managing user and club records is another core function of Da Club.
+To ensure clean and maintainable code, it is essential to centralize and abstract database interactions into reusable functions.
+This is achieved using the Repository Pattern, which encapsulates the logic for creating, reading, updating, and deleting records in the PostgreSQL database.

-I've also extensively worked with the Factory pattern to encapsulate object creation.
-Take one example from the Prisma client factory ([dbActions.ts](https://github.com/ics-314-code-crew/daclub/blob/main/src/lib/dbActions.ts)):
+Take one example from the database interactions utility ([dbActions.ts](https://github.com/ics-314-code-crew/daclub/blob/main/src/lib/dbActions.ts)):

 ```typescript
 'use server';